Living Conditions in Colombia

 Telephones

-For security purposes Peace Corps Colombia will require you to possess a working cell phone at all times.
-Peace Corps will provide a working cellphone to Trainees during the arrival retreat.
+For security purposes Peace Corps Colombia requires Volunteers to possess a working cell phone at all times.
+Peace Corps will provide a cell phone to Trainees during the arrival retreat.

 Internet